getodk/collect/docs/WindowsDevSetup.md

-# Developing ODK Collect on Windows
+# Developing PulseFE on Windows

 ## Overview
-Most ODK devs are using OS X or Linux.
+Most PulseFE devs are using OS X or Linux.
 Occasionally problems surface for Windows users due to code changes or tool changes.
 Such problems commonly include file path separators and file permissions differences from Linux/OSX.
-However in general it is possible to develop ODK using Android Studio on Windows.
+However in general it is possible to develop PulseFE using Android Studio on Windows.

 ## Known Issues
 * Do not upgrade to Android Studio 3.6.
 See: [Issue 3507](https://github.com/getodk/collect/issues/3507)